1jour1vin

 RVF - La Revue du Vin de France / Guide des Meilleurs Vins de France

-Rated estate (2009 guide) 1*Star (Up-and-coming stars or quality winemakers producing good-quality wines; you won't be disappointed when tasting the wines from these estates)
+Rated estate (2009 guide) 1*Star (Up-and-coming stars or quality winemakers producing wines of a high standard—you won’t be disappointed when you taste the wines from these estates)

 About the estate:

-"This small estate, covering just over 3 hectares and beautifully situated in the heart of the Pomerol plateau, not far from the church, had long produced unremarkable wines.
-That changed in 2006 when Catherine Péré-Vergé purchased the property.
+"This small estate, covering just over 3 hectares and beautifully situated in the heart of the Pomerol plateau, not far from the church, has long produced unremarkable wines.
+That all changed in 2006 when Catherine Péré-Vergé purchased the property.
 The winemaking process, overseen by Michel Rolland, is meticulously executed: the grapes are destemmed by hand, and the wine is aged entirely in barrels.
-The result is a truly exceptional wine, whose production is unfortunately limited to 5,000 bottles.”
+The result is a truly exceptional wine, though production is unfortunately limited to 5,000 bottles.”

 Loading...